Dangerous Goods Policy

 How are damaged hazardous materials handled?

-Due to transportation restrictions, damaged hazmat items are processed as refund-only requests, meaning no return is required.
+Due to transportation restrictions, damaged hazmat items are processed as refund-only requests.
+This means no return is required.

 What is the review timeline for refund-only requests?